 Coaching training has to be set in the context of the participants’ role.
 Different roles can use coaching as a management technique in different ways.

-Coaching can be used as a way to stop team members always coming to the manager with questions on how to do things, rather than thinking for themselves or working things out.
+One of the more surprising ways coaching can be used as a way to stop team members always coming to the manager with questions on how to do things, rather than thinking for themselves or working things out.

 Coaching training with ITD